Tristen-Bristow/Data-Science-Notebook/R and Python Notebook/R Mult. Reg. Predicting Academic Success/readme.md

-## The Prediction of Student Grades Using Multiple Regression Modelling
+## The Prediction of Student Grades Using Multiple Regression Modeling
 ###
 #### Tristen Bristow
 #### capitolmotion@gmail.com